Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Larry from FL

 As a single mother in 1980, necessity became the mother of invention for me.
 I had a house built with passive solar windows, and all electric heat, kitchen and water heater.
+At $6.50 an hour, one week of electric heat and not using the wood burning stove, shot my electric bill up to $350.00 for a month.

 As I had just used the electric heat for a week spent away in another state, it just taught me to not go away except for emergencies in the winter.
 The kids and I could keep the wood stove burning most evenings and nights and even cook on it, when the electric went out for sometimes 2-3 days at a time.